 Leaders, I cannot tell you how often I see comments about this stuff in Facebook Groups and hear about it in conversations.
 This kind of thing puts so much pressure and burden on your employees, and will lead to burnout and frustration, which won’t serve you, your organization, or your cause well.

 It’s a new year, so it’s a great time to make the shift.
 Set your development staff up to succeed.
 And make marketing an intentional part of your communication process.
 I don’t think you’ll regret it.

 PIN THIS POST FOR LATER:

-I'm Kristi Porter, and I started Signify to provide writing, consulting and strategy services to nonprofits and for-profit organizations with a social mission, primarily through copywriting, marketing, and business communications.
-I believe that cause-focused organizations like yours are the future of business.
+I'm Kristi Porter, and I started Signify to provide writing and consulting services to nonprofits and for-profit organizations with a social mission, primarily through copywriting, marketing, and business communications.
+I also teach solopreneurs and small businesses how to incorporate philanthropy and giving strategies.
+I believe that cause-focused organizations are the future of business.
 You're proof that companies can both make money and do good.
 And I'm here to help you get noticed and grow.
 When you succeed, we all win.